xavierbox/Deep-Learning-Uncertainty/docs/README.md

-# Deep Learning for Uncertainty in Stress Modelling
+# Deep Learning for Uncertainty in Stress Modelling: Summary

-# The project
+### The project
 This project proposes a methodology to estimate stress in the subsurface by a hybrid method combining finite element modelling and neural networks.
 This methodology exploits the idea of obtaining a “multi-frequency solution” in the numerical modelling of systems whose behaviour